-David (father of 2 children with autism): Kingsley was developing and showing some milestones that are what you call typical up to about 12 months.
+David (father of 2 autistic children): Kingsley was developing and showing some milestones that are what you call typical up to about 12 months.
 Maybe six months later, he started to lose the ability to do some of those things.

-Jerry (mother of 2 children, 1 with autism): He start to speak some word when he was one and a half, and he start walking when he was one.
+Jerry (mother of 2 children, including 1 autistic child): He start to speak some word when he was one and a half, and he start walking when he was one.
 So he does quite well like other children.
 Then when he was three he didn’t speak at all, so we worry about him.

-Barbara (grandmother of 2 children with autism): First we actually thought Bailey was deaf because we would call his name and he wouldn’t look at you, he wouldn’t even let on.
+Barbara (grandmother of 2 autistic children): First we actually thought Bailey was deaf because we would call his name and he wouldn’t look at you, he wouldn’t even let on.

-Tracey (mother of 2 children, 1 with autism): Maybe 10 months old he laughed for two hours like excessively.
+Tracey (mother of 2 children, including 1 autistic child): Maybe 10 months old he laughed for two hours like excessively.
 In hindsight that was probably abnormal and had something to do with… that there was already something different about him.

-Carl (father of 2 children with autism): Probably around 4 months, started noticing subtle differences to other kids.
+Carl (father of 2 autistic children): Probably around 4 months, started noticing subtle differences to other kids.

 Korrine: There’s a problem here with his sleeping, a problem with his feeding, the rest of the time he was a happy baby.
 Leave him alone and he was happy.
 So you kind of juggle with that, is there something wrong or is it just me?

-Alison (mother of 3 children, 1 with autism): He didn’t have the typical signs, he didn’t have the flapping, walking on his tippie toes or anything like that.
+Alison (mother of 3 children, including 1 autistic child): He didn’t have the typical signs, he didn’t have the flapping, walking on his tippie toes or anything like that.
 He just was quiet.
 Flynn had lots of ear infections, had glue ear, had two sets of grommets by the time he was three and a half.
 We put his non-speaking, his lack of communication down to constantly having glue ear.

 Elena: The early education centre was having an information meeting about autism.
 Half way through it, I was kind of slinking in my seat thinking hang on, he does this and he does that.
 Okay he didn’t do all of the things that they mentioned with autism.
 But he certainly did enough of them for me to be worried.